gitkraken/gitlens-docs/gitlens/gitlens-features.md

 ## GitHub Enterprise Server and GitLab Self-Managed Integration ✨

-GitLens Pro offers a richer integration with GitHub Enterprise and GitLab Self-Managed.
+GitLens Pro offers a richer integration with GitHub Enterprise Server and GitLab Self-Managed.

-Once authenticated, GitLens will enrich GitHub Enterprise or GitLab Self-Managed autolinks in the hovers.
-You’ll see your GitHub Enterprise or GitLab Self-Managed avatar, links to related pull requests, along with a footnote of the pull request or issue details.
+Once authenticated, GitLens will enrich GitHub Enterprise Server or GitLab Self-Managed autolinks in the hovers.
+You’ll see your GitHub Enterprise Server or GitLab Self-Managed avatar, links to related pull requests, along with a footnote of the pull request or issue details.
 You’ll see similar details from the Sidebar views for any commit or branch associated with a pull  request or issue.

 <img src="/wp-content/uploads/gitlab-github-integration.png" class="img-bordered img-responsive center">